lucafaggianelli/pocket-saas/README.md

 ### Auth-only pages

-To protect a page so that only authenticated users can access it, you can use the `protectPage` helper in the page declaration:
+To protect a page so that only authenticated users can access it, you can use the `protectPage` helper in the page declaration.

+By default this template ships with a protected router group located in `src/pages/_app/`, all the pages inside this folder are protected (and they also share a `Layout` component), though the `/_app` path will not show in the URL, this is a feature of the router, check the `src/pages/_app.tsx` file for more information.

+If you want to protect a single page, you can use the `protectPage` helper like in the example below:

-> Note: protected pages or any other page that requires a check before loading (i.e. using `beforeLoad` function) can't be lazy loaded.
+> Note: protected pages or any other page that requires a check before loading (i.e. using `beforeLoad` function)
+> can't be lazy loaded.

 ```tsx
 import { createFileRoute } from "@tanstack/react-router";